Skip to main content

 Does the employer have to notify the employee survivor if they are asking for a Workplace Protection Restraining Order?

-Before they file the petition to ask for a Workplace Protection Restraining Order, the employer (petitioner) must notify the employee survivor in writing.
+Before they file the petition (noun) A written request to a court (verb) To request from a court to ask for a Workplace Protection Restraining Order, the employer (petitioner) A person who makes a written request to a court must notify the employee survivor in writing.
 The employer must also talk with the employee survivor to determine whether the employee survivor has safety or well-being concerns, or if this restraining order would interfere with the employee survivor’s own legal actions.

 If the employer is also subject to the Victims’ Economic Security and Safety Act, they must also provide an additional specific warning to the employee survivor, notifying them of the rights to leave, accommodations, and prohibition against discrimination.